 A 2016 study by Partners for Sacred Places quantified the economic impact of congregations stewarding older and historic properties.

-The study, conducted by Partners for Sacred Places with Ram Cnaan, Director of the University of Pennsylvania’s School of Social Policy and Practice, found that the average urban historic sacred place generates over $1.7 million in economic impact annually.
+An economic valuation tool created by Partners for Sacred Places that calculates the “economic halo effect” of congregations.
+A study, conducted by Partners for Sacred Places with Ram Cnaan, Director of the University of Pennsylvania’s School of Social Policy and Practice, found that the average urban historic sacred place generates over $1.7 million in economic impact annually.

 In addition, this research affirms that: